 Unlike fish sauce, in curry pastes the shrimp is usually a minor ingredient, right at the end of the ingredient list.
 Also, although we use fish sauce widely in our cooking, we generally only use curry pastes when we’re making actual Thai food.
 So, between us not using them very often, and the risky ingredient being quite a minor ingredient, we figure our contribution to slave labour from buying these pastes is pretty small.
 Also, unlike fish sauce, making our own curry pastes felt really hard - they have many ingredients and need to be simmered carefully to come out right.

 Putting all that together, it didn’t feel worthwhile to find a slave-free alternative to this one.
-For the same reasons we still keep Worchestershire sauce in our pantry, even though it includes anchovies in its ingredients and we haven’t found a slave-free version.
+For the same reasons we still keep Worcestershire sauce in our pantry, even though it includes anchovies in its ingredients and we haven’t found a slave-free version.
 Again, it’s something we use rarely, it’d be very complicated to make ourselves, and the anchovies are a minor ingredient.

 Coconut milk and cream